 It’s still the note E, just repeated an octave higher.

 You may notice that the E note on the 12th fret does not sound exactly the same as the open E. And it doesn’t, since it’s an octave higher.
 But try playing the note on the 11th or 13th fret and compare them to the same open E.

 Now, if you learn a scale like the minor pentatonic in just one position, like this:

-You’re only limited to the notes that fall within the couple of octaves that happen to lie within the range of that position – excluding all the other notes.
+You’re only limited to the notes that fall within a couple of octaves that happen to lie within the range of that position – excluding all the other notes.

-This means that every scale pattern, should be learned in different position so that you have a wider range of notes you can choose from every time you play.
+This means that every scale pattern should be learned in a different position so that you have a wider range of notes you can choose from every time you play.